basilleaf/marsfromspace/api/README.md

 <http://gentle-harbor-6736.herokuapp.com/api/entry/?format=json>

-It is being updated daily if any new images/pages are added
+It is being updated daily if any new images/pages are added to <http://hirise.lpl.arizona.edu/releases/all_captions.php>

 ### you can get the complete set (ie turn off pagination) by adding limit = 0: